mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/storage/bucket_created.png">

 Let's now switch to the AWS CLI.
-In Terminal or Command Prompt, we can see our new bucket with the following command:
+In Terminal or Command Prompt, we can see our new bucket with the following command.
+(You may need to authenticate following the steps [here]({{  site.baseurl }}/AWS-Intro/#cli-command-line-interface)).

 {% include header-bash.html %}
 ```bash